noutashm/63EventManagement/README.md

 This is a simple .NET Event Management System <br>

-By default the program expects an Access DB at C:\temp\NZESL.mdb
+By default the program expects an Access DB at C:\temp\NZESL.mdb which is in this repo's db directory

 ## Main Menu
 ![image](https://user-images.githubusercontent.com/29742451/159630388-d70b81c0-000c-455f-80e9-8d771b4aab20.png)